 Network Access Control (NAC)

-Beginning August 2014, ITS will implement a Network Access Control (NAC) system across all the campus wired/wireless networks.
+Salem State University uses a Network Access Control (NAC) system across all the campus wired/wireless networks.

 The purpose of a NAC system is to prevent compromise of the computers that connect to the network or other network resources.
 When a computer infected with a virus connects to the SSU network, it can infect other connected computers or even damage infrastructure such as servers and network gear.
 The best mitigation against this risk is to ensure that any computer seeking connection to the SSU network has effective Antivirus (AV).
 A Network Access Control system enables IT departments to deny network access to unprotected computers and to guide the user to links where appropriate Antivirus can be downloaded.